403-html/df-memes/README.md

 ## Usage

-First, you need to have installed `NodeJS` in your machine.
+First, you need to have installed `NodeJS` and `yarn` in your machine.
 Then in the root project folder please install all dependecies (for now just Jimp).

 ```sh
 $ yarn install